ppmpreetham/AOC/Day 1/Puzzle 1/README.md

 In this example, the calibration values of these four lines are  `12`,  `38`,  `15`, and  `77`.
 Adding these together produces  `142`.

 Consider your entire calibration document.  _What is the sum of all of the calibration values?_

-## Explanation
-I have used Two Pointer approach in order to get the starting digit and final digit.
-My puzzle answer was  `53080`.